symmetricalboy/gen-alt-text/README.md

     *   Open Chrome/Edge, go to `chrome://extensions` or `edge://extensions`.
     *   Enable "Developer mode".
     *   Click "Load unpacked" and select the `.output/chrome-mv3` directory.
-    *   (For Firefox, use `.output/firefox-mv3`)
+    *   (For Firefox, use `.output/firefox-mv2` if you are building the MV2 version, or `.output/firefox-mv3` for the MV3 version - note that the store version is MV2)

 ## Usage

 1. Once installed, the extension is active on `bsky.app`.
-2. When you upload an image or video and open the alt text input field (usually by clicking "ALT" or a similar button on the media preview), you will see a ✨ icon appear next to the text area.
+2. When you upload an image or video and open the alt text input field (usually by clicking "ALT" or a similar button on the media preview), you will see a ✨ button appear next to the text area.
 3. Click this icon to generate alt text based on the media.
 4.  **Review:** Always review the generated alt text before posting!
 AI can make mistakes.
 The generated text will appear in the input field, and a toast notification will confirm success or report errors.